meszaros-lajos-gyorgy/php-a-s-o/README.md

   A::reject('isOdd', $numbers); // [1, 3, 5]
   ```

-- **find** - calls the given function on the elements of an array and returns the value for the first match. if there's no match, it will return `null`
+- **A::find** - calls the given function on the elements of an array and returns the value for the first match. if there's no match, it will return `null`

   ```php
   $data = [